The Queen of Bad Influences

 "Built on twin foundations of nostalgia for the never-was, and of that millennial American optimism that is indistinguishable from despair." —Michael Chabon on Jim Shepard's short stories

-"A deft, audacious artist." —Norman Rush, Pulitzer Prize-winning author of Whites
+"A deft, audacious artist." —Norman Rush, National Book Award-winning author of Mating

-Across several centuries and diverse American landscapes, Shepard holds us in his grip.
-We witness the 1935 Labor Day hurricane in Florida unfolding from multiple points of view; we read the letters of 1864 between Lucy in Boone, NC ("Three privates are currently sleeping soundly on our porch in their muddy blankets") and her great love William, on the march along the Franklin & Columbia Turnpike ("I can't write much for it seems we are looking for a fight every minute").
-In "The Devil's Broom," we meet the men battling the Northwest wildfires of 1910 and in the title story, the stubborn Constance, who had "no gift for flirtation" with men, preferring Minna, her best friend and "queen of bad influences"; the reckoning between them unfolds in part on the great Cunard liner Lusitania.
+Across centuries and wildly diverse locations, Shepard holds us in his grip.
+We witness the devastating 1935 Labor Day hurricane in Florida from multiple points of view, read the 1864 letters between Lucy in Boone, NC (“Three privates are currently sleeping soundly on our porch in their muddy blankets”) and her great love William, on the march in Tennessee (“I can’t write much for it seems we are looking for a fight every minute”), and in the title story, meet the stubborn Constance, who had “no gift for flirtation” with men, preferring Minna, her best friend and “queen of bad influences” as their devotion unfolds in part on the doomed liner Lusitania.

 No reviews yet